dlab-berkeley/git-fundamentals/0-5_remotes.md

 git pull origin
 ~~~

+`pull` is essentially equivalent to first `fetch` and then `merge`.
+You would
+use `fetch` and `merge` if you wanted to look at the changes other have made
+before changing your own files immediately.
+Otherwise `pull` does this all in
+one command.

-After you have modified and commited your changes, you send the changes to the remote with:
+After you have modified and committed your changes, you send the changes to the remote with:

 ~~~{.input}
 git push